 David Coffman, DO, PhD

 David Coffman is the surgeon member of the NBCRNA Board.
-He obtained his DO from Des Moines University School of Medicine and did his fellowship in Trauma/Surgical Critical Care, including Burn and Burn Surgery training, from Yale University.
-He obtained his PhD in Clinical Psychology from Capella University.
-David is Chief in Surgery at the Northern Maine Medical Center.
-He is involved in staff education and protocol development for medical, surgical, and intensive care unit programs, and lectures on current general surgery and trauma surgery topics.
+He obtained his DO from Des Moines University School of Medicine and did his fellowship in trauma/surgical critical care, including burn and burn surgery training, from Yale University.
+He earned his PhD in Clinical Psychology from Capella University.
+He is an Associate Professor of Medicine and Surgery at Touro University College of Osteopathic Medicine-California (TUCOM), Vallejo, CA and a trauma surgeon with the Acute Care Surgicalist Management Group in Sacramento, CA.

 Stephen Klinkhammer, DNP, CRNA, CHSE, APNP, APN

 Dr. Klinkhammer received his Master of Nurse Anesthesia from the Mayo School of Health Sciences, Rochester, MN, and his Doctor of Nursing Practice from Rush University, Chicago, IL.
-Dr. Klinkhammer has provided anesthesia care in multiple settings including military, government, academic and private practice.
+He has provided anesthesia care in multiple settings including military, government, academic and private practice.
 He presently provides office-based anesthesia services in the southeast Wisconsin area.
-Dr. Klinkhammer was on the Faculty of the Nurse Anesthesia Program at Rosalind Franklin University School of Medicine and Science from 2009 - 2017 and is a nationally Certified Healthcare Simulation Educator.
-Dr. Klinkhammer lectures on a regional and national level on various anesthesia-related topics.
+Steve was on the Faculty of the Nurse Anesthesia Program at Rosalind Franklin University School of Medicine and Science from 2009 - 2017 and is a nationally Certified Healthcare Simulation Educator.
+Steve lectures on a regional and national level on various anesthesia-related topics.
 In 2018, Steve received the Recognition of Outstanding Contribution award for giving back to his profession and fellow veterans from the Mayo Clinic School of Health Sciences Alumni Association.